ericmanlol/vim-dots/README.md

 just need a place to experiment / play around as i slowly redo it, separate from a repo that also has non-vim stuff, ex. dotfiles

-also my current vim configs in my dotfiles are flooded with too much crap :(
+also my current vim configs in my dotfiles are flooded with too much bloat

-finally, figured that i'd semi-automate this grueling process once and for all

 time to get back to basics, my G's!